Gohpeijia/VHACK2026-LawChat/README.md

 - 🏘️ **Rural B40 communities** excluded from welfare and legal services
 - 📋 **SMEs and freelancers** confused by LHDN and JKM letters

-> *"In Malaysia, 1,001 undang-undang exist.
-Most rakyat don't know a single one."*

 ---

 ## 💡 Solution

 **LawChat** is powered by the **Gemini API** that:

-1. 📷 **Snaps government document**: LHDN notice, JKM letter, hospital bill, welfare form
+1. 📷 **Snaps government document**: Such as LHDN notice, JKM letter, hospital bill, welfare form and more.
 2. 🧠 **Gemini AI Powered:** Integrates Google's state-of-the-art Gemini API for accurate, context-aware legal simplifications.
 3. ✅ **Givee clear action steps**: The step will labeled at the aend of the chat for user to notice it.
 4. ⚖️ **Answers legal questions** about tenancy, employment, consumer, family, road, and welfare rights